Thursday, August 22, 2024

 toppled, fell down and in haste, swallowed all

-that they met with- houses and inmates in hundreds.
+that they met with- houses and inmates in hundreds,

-added, he fats to the irrigating river.
+for adding fats to the irrigating river.

 Yama*- God of Death in Hindu mythology.